 Although the actual winning bids remain confidential, the CWB discloses the range of bids received for each tender it issues.
-As "price takers," it is in the CWB's best interest to accept the highest bid put forward.
-As a result, the maximum discount offered by grain companies, and generally accepted by the CWB, provides a reasonable basis by which to compare differences in the bidding behaviours of both the major, and non-major, grain companies.17
+As "price takers," it is in the CWB's best interest to accept the highest bid put forward.18 As a result, the maximum discount offered by grain companies, and generally accepted by the CWB, provides a reasonable basis by which to compare differences in the bidding behaviours of both the major, and non-major, grain companies.19

 The maximum discounts put forward by both groups show a significant degree of variation over the course of the last decade, be it on a quarterly or an annual basis.
 To a large extent, these fluctuations reflected their response to changing marketplace conditions.
 Even so, the maximum discounts offered by the major grain companies typically exceeded those advanced by their smaller competitors, although there were numerous instances where the latter outbid their larger rivals.
-Moreover, the deepest discounts have often manifested themselves in the first quarter, with a gradual easing following throughout the remainder of the year.
+Moreover, the deepest discounts have often manifested themselves early in the crop year, with a gradual easing following thereafter.
 [Table 4E-19]